From my dreams

 At this point the Jamaican woman started softly and fretfully groaning.
-“Oh no, now it’s coming…it’s coming”
+“Oh no, it’s coming…now it’s coming”

 Then, a distant screeching echo followed by a low witchy-sounding voice saying “you like to eat blood?…” I looked down at the shelf with the various ingredients and saw torrents of blood streaming across it.
 The thing is, I don’t remember being very disturbed by this, at least not yet.

 I woke up in my childhood home.
 It was a drab little bungalow with ill-considered attempts at style: garish postage stamp-themed wallpaper, brown, foraging-height shag carpet.
 I felt a strong need to tell someone about my dream.

 When I started recounting it, it occurred to me that I had visited this shop before in other dreams.
 I was about to get to the part with the weird voice, but each time I tried, someone new would come into the room and interrupt me.
 This was starting to get a bit ridiculous.
 Now, I looked over and saw Harvey, my dog, trying to initiate play, in his typically terrier way.

 “I wanna watch Nick at Nite”, he said, but I would not entertain such a frivolous request.
 He repeated his plea again and again.